 For those who don’t know me, I’m a private attorney with the firm, and we represent veterans across the nation.
 We’ve fallen into representing a lot of veterans with Agent Orange issues.

 John: I’m a retired Navy commander and also Executive Director of Military-Veterans Advocacy.
 I worked along with John Rossie of the Blue Water Navy to try to get Agent Orange benefits for Navy vets.
 We’ve done that both through the courts, Congress, and occasionally meeting with the VA.

 Matthew: There are a couple different topics we’re going to cover.
-We’re going to start with the basics and go over what the Agent Orange Act was, and then look at the case that, frankly, put us where we are – the Haas case – where the VA was able to make what we would consider arbitrary decisions on where the line is.
+We’re going to start with the basics and then look at the case that, frankly, put us where we are – the Haas case – where the VA was able to make what we would consider arbitrary decisions on where the line is.

 Then we’re going to look at concepts of brown water and blue water and the Gray case, which is where we were able to get the VA’s interpretations of at least harbors and bays.
 After that, we’re going to talk about where the law is now and what we should do to use it.